Larry Hays

-Larry Hays is a US college baseball, basketball, women's basketball, and softball coach.
-Hewas the head baseball coach at Lubbock Christian University (LCU) (1971–1986) and Texas Tech University (1987–2008).
-He was the head coach of the LCU Chaparrals basketball (1969–1975, 1978–1980), LCU Lady Chaps basketball (1982–83), LCU Lady Chaps softball (2010) and LCU athletic director (1979–1987).
+Larry Hays is an American college baseball, basketball, and softball coach.
+He was the head baseball coach at Lubbock Christian University (LCU) (1971–1986) and Texas Tech University (1987–2008).
+He was also the head coach of the LCU Chaparrals basketball (1969–1975, 1978–1980), LCU Lady Chaps basketball (1982–83), LCU Lady Chaps softball (2010) teams and previously served as the LCU athletic director (1979–1987).

 Under the leadership of Hays, the LCU Chaparrals baseball team won the National Association of Intercollegiate Athletics (NAIA) Baseball World Series in 1983.

 Early life

 Hays was born in Elida, New Mexico, but went to school in Dora, where he played basketball and baseball in high school.
 He attended Lubbock Christian College and played for the men's basketball team while earning an Associates of Arts degree in 1964.
 He then attended Eastern New Mexico University (ENMU), in Portales, New Mexico, where he earned a Bachelors (1966) and master's degree (1969).
 As Hays put it, "I've always liked to say when I was at Eastern, that I averaged 30 a game.
 When I said that, people looked at me, and I would say '30 seconds, not 30 points."